Regensburg, Germany – Danube River Cruise:

 The capital of the dukes of Bavaria from 530AD, it was made a bishopric in 739AD and shortly afterward became a capital of the Carolingians.
 The only imperial free city in the Duchy of Bavaria from 1245, Regensburg became very prosperous in the 12th-13th C. However, it was taken by the Swedes and later by imperial troops in the Thirty Years’ War (17th C) and was destroyed by the French in 1809, passing to Bavaria in 1810.
 The astronomer Johannes Kepler died here in 1630, and the painter Albrecht Altdorfer (d.
 1538) was both a city architect and councillor.

-Despite repeated bombings in World War II, Regensburg sustained little damage and most of its medieval buildings survived.
+Regensburg was home to a Messerschmitt Bf 109 aircraft factory and an oil refinery and as such attracted heavy bombing by Allied forces in World War II.
+Although both of these targets were badly damaged from the repeated bombings, Regensburg itself sustained little damage and most of its medieval buildings survived.
 Its imposing patricians’ houses (12th-14th C) are unique in Germany; and the Steinerne Brücke (Stone Bridge, 1135-46) across the Danube is a medieval constructional marvel that was repaired after the war.

 The Cathedral of St Peter (1275-1524) is one of the most important Gothic churches in Bavaria, with 14th C stained-glass windows and two Romanesque chapels in the adjoining cloisters.
 Its Boys’ Choir (Regensburger Domspatzen) is well known.
 Other notable churches include the Romanesque St Emmeram’s, parts of which date to the 8th C; the Alte Kapelle (Old Chapel), the earliest parts of which date from circa 1000, with an elaborate Rococo interior; the 12th C Romanesque Schottenkirche St Jakob, founded by Irish monks; the 13th C Dominican Church; and the Minorite Church (c.
 1250-1350), incorporated into the town museum.